oasis-tcs/csaf/csaf_2.0/submit/README.md

 d. *An explanation of how the submission will benefit OASIS.*

-Advancing CSAF\ v2.0 to an international standard draws international attention to the work done by OASIS and to the organization itself,and governments/regulators may be more inclined to use the standard because of its ISO/IEC status.
+Advancing CSAF\ v2.0 to an international standard draws international attention to the work done by OASIS and to the organization itself, and governments/regulators may be more inclined to use the standard because of its ISO/IEC status.

 This will help nurture and expand the ongoing liaisons with ISO/IEC JTC 1.